ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-19-professional-social-network-website-development.md

 ## Core Architecture for Professional Social Network Website Development

-The architecture of a social networking website should offer scalability, performance, flexibility and security for visible “front end” operations and capabilities.
+The architecture of a social networking website should offer scalability, performance, flexibility and security for visible "front end" operations and capabilities.
 It should also offer the user a seamless interface that is fast, responsive and able to provide a long list of capabilities.

 ![global frequency of computer languages mentioned on twitter in Professional Social Network Website Development ](/static/img/2014/12/global-frequency-of-computer-languages-mentioned-on-twitter.jpg)